Today’s Post by Joe Farace

 Shooting cars as shows can be a challenge.
 Sometime they’re packed too close to one another, the field of view can be crowded and somebody always walks right in front of you just when you’re about to click the shutter.
 But we do it because it’s fun and sometimes the cars you encounter are so unique—I saw an MG SA at Chenango—you gotta make some photos.
 So with that in mind I took a Leica Q to the always-fun Chenango car show and it was a great companion.

-Shooting the Q is a lot like driving a classic 356 Porsche: It’s beautiful to handle and look at but may not have all the electronic gizmos of a contemporary model and I happen to think that’s a good thing.
+Shooting the Q (Or the brand new Leica Q2) is a lot like driving a classic 356 Porsche: It’s beautiful to handle and look at but may not have all the electronic gizmos of a contemporary model and I happen to think that’s a good thing.
 The controls are simple, intuitive and it feels very Leica M-like.

 The fixed 28mm Summilux 28mm f/1.7 ASPH lens combined with a full-frame sensor combine to produce brilliant-looking images.
 And the fixed 28mm with its 65-degree angle-of-view works well at a show but tilting the camera up or down can produce slight distortion at the edges.
 It’s not really noticeable unless you have straight lines in those areas and picky users can fix that in Photoshop using a simple technique I demonstrate in this linked blog post.
 An upside of the fixed lens is that there’s no way dust can get onto that big sensor and the Q always produced clean, dust-free images.